Free Consultation Call 24/7

 Chicago Personal Injury Lawyer

-Personal injury lawyers intend to hold the at-fault party responsible for the losses and damages incurred.
+Personal injury lawyers work to hold the at-fault party responsible for the losses and damages incurred.
 The injured person often files a claim with the responsible party’s insurance company to recover damages, including lost income, medical costs, and emotional distress or pain and suffering.
-If the insurance company offers a low settlement or tries to deny the claim altogether, a personal injury attorney can appeal the denial, negotiate a more fair payout, or file a lawsuit to pursue maximum compensation.
+If the insurance company offers a low settlement or tries to deny the claim altogether, a personal injury attorney can appeal the denial, negotiate a fairer payout, or file a lawsuit to pursue maximum compensation.

-Our personal injury attorneys have over 200 years of combined experience in representing thousands of people throughout Illinois.
-Don’t try and navigate this difficult time alone.
-The legal team at Levin & Perconti is standing by to provide you a free case evaluation if you think you may have a case.
-Contact us today by calling (312) 332-2872 or visiting our contact page.
+Our personal injury attorneys have over 200 years of combined experience representing thousands of injured people throughout Illinois.
+Don’t try to navigate this difficult time alone.
+The legal team at Levin & Perconti is standing to provide a free case evaluation if you think you may have a case.
+Contact us today by calling (312) 471-0509 or visiting our contact page.

 What Types of Cases Do Personal Injury Attorneys Handle?

-At Levin & Perconti, our personal injury attorneys in Chicago, IL share a commitment to helping those harmed by the negligent, careless, or wrongful actions of others.
-We handle all types of personal injury litigation for clients in the Chicago area and throughout the state of Illinois.
+At Levin & Perconti, our personal injury attorneys in Chicago, IL, share a commitment to helping those harmed by the negligent, careless, or wrongful actions of others.
+We handle all types of personal injury litigation for clients in the Chicago area and throughout Illinois.

 If you’ve suffered losses or an injury after an accident or incident in one of the following categories, we want to review your case to decide how we can best help you: